Welcome to today's edition of the Rush 24-7 podcast.

 Nudists rally at San Francisco City Hall to oppose Wiener proposal.

-The supervisors are set to vote Tuesday on a proposal by the supervisor Scott Wiener that would prohibit the display of genitals or buttocks in city plazas or parklets.
+The supervisors are set to vote Tuesday on a proposal by the supervisor, Scott Wiener, that would prohibit the display of genitals or buttocks in city plazas or parklets.

-So you see, you see, this is in the small little microcosm, maybe not the best example, but this in our discussion of freedom is exactly the kind of thing I mean.
+So you see, you see, this is the small little microcosm, maybe not the best example, but this in our discussion of freedom is exactly the kind of thing I mean.

-But but as far as these nudists are concerned, Scott Wiener may as well be me.
+I don't mean to say Scott Wiener is one of us, but as far as these nudists are concerned, Scott Wiener may as well be me.

-Or and and what is freedom to them?
+And what is freedom to them?

-Because these people get what they want in that city at some point.
+At some point in San Francisco, this will pass because these people get what they want in that city at some point.

 Once the left proposes something, it doesn't.